Farm Grown, Pharma Grade Organic Cannabis

-The Green Organic Dutchman Holdings Ltd.’s (“TGOD”) 100-percent owned subsidiary, The Green Organic Dutchman Ltd. is a licensed medical cannabis producer under Health Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
+The Green Organic Dutchman Holdings Ltd.’s (“TGOD”) (TSX:TGOD) 100-percent owned subsidiary, The Green Organic Dutchman Ltd. is a licensed medical cannabis producer under Health Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
 The company’s mission is to provide other Licensed Producers and patients with farm-grown, pharmaceutical-grade, organic cannabis that is 100 percent non-irradiated.
 The Green Organic Dutchman Holdings is the third licensed producer to be developed and brought to market by this highly experienced financial team with excellent access to capital.